 On the Front Lines: Elevating Test, Trace and Treatment Strategies

 The crisis response strategies and programs organizations activated at the outset of the coronavirus pandemic now have a more permanent place in daily operations.
-As the pandemic persists, organizations are feeling the urgency to enhance or scale their existing programs, but many have limited experience with programs this comprehensive.
-Among the critical and complex components — funding, testing, communication, partnerships, contact tracing, treating, biosurveillance and data analysis.
+As the pandemic persists, organizations are feeling the urgency to enhance or scale their existing programs, but many have limited experience and resources to handle programs this robust.
+Among the critical and complex components are funding, testing, communication, partnerships, contact tracing, treating, biosurveillance, data analysis, and vaccine management and distribution.

-Regardless of where organizations are on their journey in the battle against COVID-19, there are key elements that any suppression program should have in place.
-Comprehensive, people-and community-focused strategies that engage stakeholders along the continuum of testing, tracing and treating consumers are essential to combating the spread of COVID-19 and future health threats.
+Regardless of where organizations are on their journey in the battle against COVID-19, key elements exist that any suppression program should have in place.
+Comprehensive, people- and community-focused strategies that engage stakeholders along the continuum of testing, tracing and treating consumers are essential to combating the spread of COVID-19 and future health threats.
+It is imperative that organizations, communities, educational institutes, employers, cities and states have a COVID-19 suppression plan in place.

 Below are several key questions organizations should be able to answer when developing testing programs: